itzkavishka/sublimetext/README.md

 # Here are the instructions for setup terminus
 - install package manager(ctrl+shift+p) and install terminus
+### copy and paste these keymaps to the exact dirs
 - go to Preference>Package Settings>Terminus>KeyBindings
 -- [
    {